celikkoseoglu/PersonalWebsite/README.md

 #### https://celikk.me

 So I've started project many years ago thinking I should start a personal brand going.
-I've initially started the project using pure HTML and CSS and the site looked terrible.
+I've initially started the project using pure HTML/CSS and the site looked terrible.

 After getting some experience with HTML and CSS I was made aware of Twitter's Bootstrap, so I downloaded a template off the net and started modifying it.
 Soon after it become a full fledged personal website which looked good for it's date.